 It’s also difficult to get on a flight, not if you enjoy room and simplicity that is.
 The one thing that the Indy 500 and commercial flights have in common is milk.
 You can get milk and you’re given a bottle of milk in the winners circle if you win at Indy.
 This tradition started back in 1933 after winning the race when a motorist asked for milk.
 A marketing edge was seen by A dairy executive well and there, the rest is history.
 2% or skim milk to chug for the world, if you win you’re given the option of whole.

 Such as the ones before have bee the Indy promises to be an exciting race

-Located seven miles north of Fort Walton Beach on the Emerald Coast of Florida’s panhandle, the Air Force Armament Museum, occupying a portion of Eglin Air Force Base, collects, preserves, displays, and interprets artifacts, weapons, bombs, and missiles from numerous wars and the aircraft that delivered them.
+Located seven miles north of Fort Walton Beach on the Emerald Coast of Florida’s panhandle, the Air Force Armament Museum, occupying a portion of Eglin Air Force Base, collects, preserves, displays, and interprets artifacts, weapons, bombs, removing bats, and missiles from numerous wars and the aircraft that delivered them.

 Eglin Air Force Base:

 Eglin Air Force Base itself traces its origins to 1931, when personnel from the Army Air Corps Technical School, located at Maxwell Field in Alabama, sought a suitable site for a bombing and gunnery range.
 They set their sights, because the area surrounding the expanses of the adjacent Gulf of Mexico, and Valparaiso, Florida, offered considerable potential.
 So, also, did James E. Plew, a local businessman and an aviation enthusiast.